P403n1x87/austin-tui/README.md

 </p>

-If you want to see all the collected statistics, with the frame stacks represented as a rooted tree, you can press `F` to enter the _Full_ mode.
+If you want to see all the collected statistics, with the frame stacks represented as a rooted tree, you can press <kbd>F</kbd> to enter the _Full_ mode.
 The last seen stack will be highlighted so that you also have that information available while in this mode.

 <p align="center">
   <img src="art/austin-tui-full-mode.png"